 Our revenues consist of sales of products (tangible goods) and sales of services to customers.
-We recognize the majority of our revenue from contracts with customers using an over time, cost-to-cost method of accounting.
+We recognize the majority of our revenue from contracts with customers using an over time, cost-to-cost method of accounting measured by the ratio of cumulative costs incurred to date to estimated total contract costs at completion (the "cost-to-cost method").
 On certain other contracts, primarily time and material ("T&M") and cost-plus contracts, revenue is recognized using the right-to-invoice practical expedient as we are contractually able to bill our customer based on control transferred to the customer.
 See Note 2.
 Revenue from Contracts with Customers for additional information regarding revenue recognition.